 When should you eat before a workout?

-If it is first thing in the morning, it might be something small.
 If it is in the afternoon or evening, you probably could eat more to help fuel your body.
 Some options include:

 - A peanut butter and banana or peanut butter and jelly sandwich